Bessouat40/keycloak-postgres-docker/README.md

 # keycloak-postgres-docker

-It's an example project to show how to setup keycloak using a postgres database with docker.
+It's a minimalist example project to show how to setup keycloak using a postgres database with docker.

 ## Usage